boscoh/inmembrane/README.markdown

 - signalp means a secretion signal was found
 - lipop means a Sp II secretion signal found with an appropriate CYS residue at the cleavage site, which will be attached to a phospholipid in the membrane

 The rest of the line gives the full name as given in the rest of the identifier line in the FASTA file.
+This is enclosed by quotation marks "" for CSV compatability.

 ## Configuration file